Baltimore Ravens vs. Indianapolis Colts NFL Week 5 Odds, Plays and Insights for October 11, 2021

 Colts stats and trends

-- Indianapolis has two wins against the spread in four games this season.
+- Thus far this year Indianapolis has two wins against the spread.

-- Indianapolis' games this year have gone over the point total two times in four opportunities (50%).

-- Indianapolis is 2-0 against the spread and 1-1 overall in games when it puts up more than 23 points.
+- Indianapolis is 2-0 against the spread and 1-1 overall when the team notches more than 23 points.

-- This year the Colts have turned the ball over four times, while the Ravens have forced 4 turnovers.
+- This season the Colts have turned the ball over four times, while the Ravens have forced 4 turnovers.

 Home and road insights